chipsalliance/firrtl-spec/spec.md

 A register may be declared with a reset signal and value.
 The register's value is updated with the reset value when the reset is asserted.
-The reset signal must be a `Reset`{.firrtl}, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and the type of initialization value must be equivalent to the declared type of the register (see [@sec:type-equivalence] for details).
-The behavior of the register depends on the type of the reset signal.  `AsyncReset`.{firrtl} will immediately change the value of the register.  `UInt<1> will not change the value of the register until the next positive edge of the clock signal (see [@sec:reset-type]).  `Reset`.{firrtl} is an abstract reset whose behavior depends on reset inference.
+The reset signal must be a `Reset`{.firrtl}, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and the type of reset value must be equivalent to the declared type of the register (see [@sec:type-equivalence] for details).
+If the reset signal is an `AsyncReset`{.firrtl}, then the reset value must be a constant type.
+The behavior of the register depends on the type of the reset signal.
+`AsyncReset`.{firrtl} will immediately change the value of the register.
+`UInt<1> will not change the value of the register until the next positive edge of the clock signal (see [@sec:reset-type]).  `Reset`.{firrtl} is an abstract reset whose behavior depends on reset inference.
 In the following example, `myreg`{.firrtl} is assigned the value `myinit`{.firrtl} when the signal `myreset`{.firrtl} is high.

 ``` firrtl
 wire myclock: Clock